ukrrrish/Around-You/README.md

    The Details such as Open Hours,Rating,Name and Rating of the place type with in 5km of radius is listed out.

-   On selection you be diredted to place.
+   On selection you be shown directions to place.

     Screenshots